-Mr. Pace concentrates his practice in major property subrogation matters, complex recovery litigation, and litigation arising from catastrophic losses, injuries and professional liability.
+Mr. Pace concentrates his practice in major property subrogation matters, complex recovery litigation, and litigation arising from catastrophic losses.

-He graduated from the University of Pennsylvania and from Villanova University School of Law.
-He was admitted to practice in Pennsylvania in 1979 and has handled cases in at least 32 states and the District of Columbia.
+He graduated from the University of Pennsylvania and from Villanova University School of Law and has handled cases in at least 32 states and the District of Columbia.

 He is a past Board Member of the National Association of Subrogation Professionals (NASP), and a member of the Property Loss Research Bureau (PLRB); Loss Executives Association (LEA) and FDCC (former vice chair of Property Section).
 He is a Fellow, International Society of Barristers, Master, Temple American Inn of Court and has lectured on subrogation, trial practice, handling major claims, mediation and various other topics for NASP, PLRB ,LEA, London Claims Association ,Pennsylvania Bar Institute, Philadelphia Bar Association, National Institute of Trial Advocacy, Widener University Law School and the LL.M. program Trial Advocacy at Temple University Beasley School of Law.
 He serves as a Judge Pro Tem of the Philadelphia Court of Common Pleas.
 He has testified as an expert in several different forums.

 He is a member of the Philadelphia and Pennsylvania Bar Associations and of the Property Committee of the Tort and Insurance Practice Section of the American Bar Association, and a member of the American Board of Trial Advocates (ABOTA).
 Mr. Pace is also involved in raising funds for several charities including Living Beyond Breast Cancer and Coaches Against Cancer.